Monday, 23 December, 2024

 NRTC ENGLISH

 Some words in English look very alike, except for a letter added to either of them or that makes a difference in the middle position.
 These words carry different meanings.
-Some of such pair of words are ‘artiste’ and ‘artist’, ‘compliment’ and ‘complement’.
+Some such words are ‘artiste’ and ‘artist’, ‘compliment’ and ‘complement’.

 Speaker A: You look very dapper in your new dress.